 Printer: Any laser or inkjet printer

-OPERATING THE MODEL
+OPERATING THE TEMPLATE

-The Model is accessed by starting Excel and opening the file NYISOAMP_COST_WORKSHEET.XLS.
+The template is accessed by starting Excel and opening the file NYISOAMP_COST_WORKSHEET.XLS.

 After retrieving the NYISOAMP_COST_WORKSHEET.XLS file, Excel’s main menu bar will appear on the top of the screen, however an Excel file remembers where the cursor was when the file was last saved and the file may not open on the main spreadsheet.
 The main spreadsheet is shown in Figure 1.
-The Model is set to recalculate very time an input is changed and the user will see the results of their changes instantly
+The Template is set to recalculate very time an input is changed and the user will see the results of their changes instantly

 Figure 1